aaronparker/aaronparker.github.io/_posts/2011-09-21-first-annual-european-app-v-user-group.md

 >
 > We invite you to register for FREE and we are looking forward to welcome you on the event.

-Keep an eye on the Twitter hashtag #AppVUG for more news, and [sign up](http://www.amiando.com/appvug.html?page=593565) at the site if you&#8217;d like to attend.
-I&#8217;ll be there and presenting a session on [virtualising Office with App-V](http://www.amiando.com/appvug.html?page=594395).
+Keep an eye on the Twitter hashtag #AppVUG for more news, and [sign up](http://www.amiando.com/appvug.html?page=593565) at the site if you'd like to attend.
+I'll be there and presenting a session on [virtualising Office with App-V](http://www.amiando.com/appvug.html?page=594395).